akgrenier/575-haiku-commit/readme.md

 2. Open VS Code Settings (`Ctrl+,` or `Cmd+,`)
 3. Search for "Haiku Commit"
 4. Enter your Anthropic API key

+### Setting the API key via command or status bar

+- Command Palette: run "Haiku Commit: Set Haiku API Key" to paste your key at any time.
+- Status Bar: when no key is configured, a key icon appears ("Set Haiku API Key").
+Click it to set your key.

 Or the extension will prompt you for your API key on first use.